Wildebeest Migration Safari Masai Mara

 Day 4: Masai Mara National Reserve – Nairobi (FB)

-Have an early morning game drive, breakfast then depart for Nairobi arriving in the late afternoon where your safari ends.
+Have an early morning game drive and breakfast, then depart for Nairobi, where you arrive in the late afternoon where your safari ends.

 Breakfast, Lunch